The Ultimate Ignition Poker Review

 List of what you can do next with your Bitcoin

-- Sell it back to your bank or PayPal account with Coinbase
+- Sell it back to an exchange and have money transferred to your bank account

 - Let it sit and ride the Bitcoin market